JoshCheek/surrogate/Readme.md

 * Add proper failure messages for block invocations
 * Add `was told_to` syntax
-* Add support for predicates
 * Add a better explanation for motivations
 * Figure out whether I'm supposed to be using clone or dup for the object -.^ (looks like there may also be an `initialize_copy` method I can take advantage of instead of crazy stupid shit I'm doing now)
-* don't blow up when delegating to the Object#initialize with args
+* don't blow up when delegating to the Object#initialize with args (do I still want this, or do I want to force arity matching (and maybe even variable name matching)?)
 * config: rspec_mocks loaded, whether unprepared blocks should raise or just return nil
 * extract surrogate/rspec into its own gem
 * support subset-substitutabilty not being able to touch real methods (e.g. #respond_to?)